 You’re in the right place.
-We have a number of chalets and hotels, in all of our 10 ski resorts, which we sell on a room by room basis.
+We have a number of chalets and hotels in each of our ski resorts, which we sell on a room by room basis.
 Perfect for any couple wanting to go on an amazing ski holiday and looking to meet other like-minded skiers in the sociable atmosphere of a larger shared chalet.
 We’ve built our couples skiing packages with you in mind.
 We can organise ski hire, lift passes and lessons tailored to your ability.
 Everything is taken care of, leaving you more time to relax and enjoy the mountains.
-We hope this information will help you plan the perfect luxury ski holiday.
-If you have any further questions or queries regarding your couples skiing holiday please don’t hesitate to contact us on 0208 875 1957.
+We hope this information will help you plan the perfect luxury ski holiday or weekend ski break.
+If you have any further questions or queries regarding your couples skiing holiday please don’t hesitate to contact us on 0203 892 4060.

-The best time to head off on one of our ski holidays for couples depends mostly on what kind of skiing experience you’re hoping for.
-See below for our run-down on skiing from December through to April;
+The best place to head off on one of our ski holidays for couples depends mostly on what kind of skiing experience you’re hoping for.
+See below for our run-down on skiing from in each of our French ski resorts;

 Our original resort is still the largest in our portfolio and holds a special place in our hearts.
 Renowned for serious skiing and a wicked après ski scene, Val d’Isere suits those seeking to ski hard and party hard.
 That’s not to say that the town attracts a solely young crowd – the bars are concentrated around the centre, leaving plenty of quieter squares and streets with a world-class restaurant scene.

-The Portes du Soleil ski area links Avoriaz, Morzine and Les Gets, three resorts which are as different as chalk and cheese.
-Avoriaz is a fabulously unique resort, completely car free with snowy pedestrianized streets.
-Sitting at 1800m altitude, Avoriaz is the highest resort in this massive ski area and gives the perfect base from which to explore the 650km of piste.
+The Portes du Soleil ski area links Avoriaz, Morzine and Les Gets, three resorts which are as different a chalk and cheese.
+Avoriaz is a fabulously unique resort, completely car free with snowy pedestrianised streets.
+Sitting at 1800m altitude, Avoriaz is the highest resort in this massive ski area and gives the perfect base from which to explore the 650km of pistes.

 A hugely popular resort with returning VIP SKI Clients, Morzine is a proper town which operates 365 days of the year.
 In winter it’s a hub for those who enjoy its lack of pretension and easy-going atmosphere.
 With access to the Portes du Soleil ski area this resort suits complete beginners and powder hungry experts alike.

 The best time to ski depends mostly on what kind of skiing experience you’re hoping for.
-See below for our run-down on skiing from December through to April;
+Here's our run-down on skiing from December through to April;

-- January: By January the season is getting into full swing and cold temperatures ensure a great snow cover.
-The best date for a special offer is likely to be January and you can almost guarantee a good snow coverage and quieter pistes, but days are shorter and temperatures usually colder (don’t worry; it will be cosy in the chalet with the log fire lit).
-If you are not held to school holiday dates, January is a fantastic month to hit the slopes.
+January: By January the season is getting into full swing and cold temperatures ensure a great snow cover.
+Some of the best offers can be snapped up if you're considering a January ski holiday and you can almost guarantee a good snow coverage and quieter pistes, but days are shorter and temperatures usually colder (don’t worry; it will be cosy in the chalet with the log fire lit).
+If you are not beholden to school holiday dates, January is a fantastic month to hit the slopes.

-- March: Typically March is one of the snowiest months in the French Alps, so you're pretty much guaranteed great skiing conditions and milder temperatures.
+March: Typically March is one of the snowiest months in the French Alps, so you're pretty much guaranteed great skiing conditions and milder temperatures.
 The days begin to lengthen as we move past the mid-way point of the season, leaving more time for long lunches and sunny afternoons of après ski.
-Late March and early April dates are ideal for catching some rays in a slope-side deckchair, and for a late-season special offer.
+Late March and early April dates are ideal for catching some rays in a slope-side deckchair.
+We can highly recommend a March ski holiday

-- CLUB chalets: if you’re looking to socialize and meet other like-minded skiers then our CLUB chalets have been designed with you in mind.
+CLUB chalets: if you’re looking to socialize and meet other like-minded skiers then our CLUB chalets are often sold on a room by room basis.
 A canape reception before dinner each night gives you the perfect setting to discuss the day’s escapades, while beer and wine on tap flow long into the night.
 We employ dedicated chefs as well as hosts to add an extra touch of luxury to the week.

-- Hotel: Hotel Theodul and Altitude Lodge are small, friendly hotels which seek to make you feel at home from the offset.
+Hotel: Bear Lodge is a small, friendly hotel which seeks to make you feel at home from the offset.
 Our kitchens cater on a half-board basis on all seven nights.
 We find that many guests make friends and end the week with large communal tables for their evening meal.

-- Small chalet: our smallest chalets - Little Lumi, Darkoum Makan, Penthouse No 2, Eden East, Chalet Yukon and Petite Ferme - sleep 4 people and are perfect for a pair of couples or group of friends seeking a quiet week with no distractions.
+Small chalet: our smallest chalets - Valdez Suite, No 2 Aspen House, Loft 3 and Suite Baloo - sleep 4 people and are perfect for a pair of couples or group of friends seeking a quiet week with no distractions.
 Catering is flexible with smaller groups and your chalet host will discuss each day’s menu to ensure it is tailored to your likes.